 Things to Note

-Little Huson Caves Park was developed as a day-use recreation area and an interpretive area for residents and tourists.
-So camping and picnicking are NOT permitted on site.
-Visitors wishing to camp can do so at the nearby Atluck Lake and Anutz Lake.
+Little Huson Caves Park was developed as a day-use recreation and interpretive area for residents and tourists.
+Camping and picnicking are not permitted on-site.
+Visitors wishing to camp can do so at nearby Atluck Lake and Anutz Lake.

 While you are in the area, please take note: